-This brings us onto the last part on our big picture of wedge play.
+This brings us to the last part of our big picture of wedge play.
 Based on the pin position, your shot distribution, and your ideal finish location, pick your ideal target before every wedge shot.

 The message – Before every wedge shot you hit ensure you have a clear target planned for your wedge game.